xdmushui/partner-center-sdk/develop/api-throttling-guidance.md

 3. If the request fails again with a 429 error code, you are still being throttled.
 Retry with Exponential backoff, use the recommended Retry-After delay and retry the request until it succeeds.

-## API’s currently impacted by throttling
+## APIs currently impacted by throttling

-In the long run every single Partner Center API that calls the endpoint “api.partnercenter.microsoft.com/” will be throttled.
-Currently, the throttling limits are only enforced on the few API’s listed below.
-Partner Center will be collecting the telemetry on each of the API’s and will dynamically adjust the throttling limits.
-The following table lists the API’s where throttling is currently enforced.
+In the long run, every single Partner Center API that calls the endpoint “api.partnercenter.microsoft.com/” will be throttled.
+Currently, the throttling limits are only enforced on the few APIs listed below.
+Partner Center will be collecting the telemetry on each of the APIs and will dynamically adjust the throttling limits.
+The following table lists the APIs where throttling is currently enforced.

 |**Operation**|	**Partner Center documentation**|